dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

   }, [])
 ```

-A typical case can be when a page loads automatic focus on an input.
-You only need to specify the type of the DOM element you're referencing to, in this case `HTMLInputElement`.
+A typical case might be when a page loads and you want an automatic focus on an input.
+Just specify the type of the DOM element being referenced, in this case `HTMLInputElement`.

-A few considerations of the code above:
+Some considerations about the above code:

-- The hook will return a read-only property `current`.
+- The hook will return a read-only `current` property.
-- You don't need to manually type `current`, React will handle it through `React.RefObject<HTMLInputElement>` in this case.
+- You don't need to manually write `current`, React will handle it through `React.RefObject<HTMLInputElement>` in this case.
 - If the DOM element is always present, you can set the initial value to `null!` and avoid the if check.

 #### Mutable references

-Second use for `useRef` when you want to hold mutable values, for example in cases that you need a variable unique to each instance of a component that survives between renders and does not trigger a re-render.
+The second use of `useRef` is when you want to keep mutable values between renders, e.g. in cases where you need a unique variable for each instance of a component that survives between renders and does not trigger a re-render.

 ```ts
 const isFirstRun = useRef(true)